 Carson National Forest

-Due to COVID-19, we are hoping this campground will open in mid June, but do not know the exact date.
-When it does open, we will strive diligently to keep our facilities disinfected, but cannot guarantee our facilities will be 100% free of coronavirus.
+As of June 12, this campground is open.
+We strive diligently to keep our facilities disinfected, but cannot guarantee our facilities are 100% free of coronavirus.
 Please bring your own hand sanitizer, and if you are feeling ill, help protect other campers and our employees by staying home.

 Cimarron Campground is at 9,400 feet elevation in the Valle Vidal Wildlife Management Unit, a remote area known for trout fishing, elk hunting and a good chance at viewing black bears.
 Accessible via about 20 miles of dirt road, from Costilla in the northwest or near Cimarron in the southeast, this campground offers a rustic camping experience in an area teeming with wildlife.
 Horseback riding is also a common activity here.

 No off-road vehicle use is permitted on this 100,000-acre unit, and camping is allowed only in the two developed campgrounds.

 $34 for a double site